jsengland/Program4/README.md

 ## 2. Do you have quality code?
-/* See our coding guidelines, Javadoc, chunks, etc */ I do have spacing between my code and I do have JavaDocs and comments.
+I do have spacing between my code and I do have JavaDocs and comments.